sverweij/dependency-cruiser/doc/rules-reference.md

-If you want the links in the svg output to have a prefix (say, `https://github.com/you/yourrepo/tree/master/`) so when you click them you'll open the link on github instead of the local file - pass that in the `prefix` option, e.g.:
+If you want the links in the svg output to have a prefix (say, `https://github.com/you/yourrepo/tree/master/`) so when you click them you'll open the link on GitHub instead of the local file - pass that in the `prefix` option, e.g.:

 ```javascript